Convert SIX to SR

 The Sun Raster (SR) file extension, is a raster graphics file format developed by Sun Microsystems for use on their SunOS operating system.
 This format, which stores black-and-white, grayscale, and color bitmapped data, was widely used in UNIX-based systems and supported by various imaging applications.
 The Sun Raster format includes a header, an optional color map, and the bitmapped image data.
 Although it does not support transparency, it remains a simple and widely distributed bitmap format.

-Check the file preview quickly and use SIX to SR tools if you need to change the conversion settings.
+Check the preview and configure SIX to SR tools before proceeding.